Fetal Cardiology

 • A question of a heart abnormality on a routine ultrasound

-• When the babies heart rate is too fast, too slow, or irregular
+• When the baby’s heart rate is too fast, too slow, or irregular

 • A family history of a congenital heart defect